mong00x/subman/README.md

 make sure you set a root user password.

-once you have it installed MYSQL launch the server with the CLI
+after installing MySQL launch the server either with mySQL workbench or however you prefer.
+CLI instructions bellow.

-`$ mysql.server`
+`$ mysql.server start`

 login

 `$ mysql -u root -p`

+you will be propted to enter your root user password, so do that.

 create a new database called subman

-`$ CREATE DATABASE subman`
+`-> CREATE DATABASE subman;`

-leave the server running and open a new shell
+`-> exit`

-return to your pipenv environment
+return to your pipenv environment and the root directory of subman

 run `$ pipenv install` to make sure you have the mysql package